Show Your Work

 Show your work and when the right people come along they will have a lot to show you as well.

 Stick around for a step longer, if you don’t feel like it.
-If you are not liking the topic you are learning for a month, stick around for a week more before you completely confiscate and not learn it again.
+If you do not like the topic you are learning for a month, stick around for a week more before you completely confiscate it and not learn it again.

 ✒ My Top 5 Quotes